InigoValentin/V-Gears/README.md

 [<img src="https://v-gears.inigovalentin.com/img/screenshot/max_progress.png" alt="Max progress" width="450"/>](https://v-gears.inigovalentin.com/img/screenshot/max_progress.png "Max progress")

 Until there.
-Whitout cheats, and without using the developer console, the game hangs there.
+Whitout cheats, and without using the developer console, it's not possible to get to the next wagon.
+The dialogs start looping there.

 But don't worry!
 The engine is not fixed sequentially, or map by map.
 Once a fix is implememnted, it applies to all maps at once, anb big chunck of the game are unlocked after each fix.